Sedona Health & Nutrition Conference

 |4:30||Shipra Bansal, MD – Summary Discussion with Audience and Speakers – Lessons Learned|

-- Disclosure: In the interest of complete disclosure, the speakers at this CME Activity and the committee involved in the planning of this activity have signed a financial disclosure form and has no conflict of interest with any commercial entities or products that may have an interest in this program.
-Jay Sutliffe has disclosed he has a grant from Nutritional Research Foundation.
+- Disclosure: In the interest of complete disclosure, the speaker (s) and planning committee of this CME Activity has signed a financial disclosure form and has no conflict of interest with any commercial entities or products that may have an interest in this program.
+Wayne Dysinger, MD has disclosed he is a consultant for Complete Health Improvement Program(CHIP).
+Beth DuPree, MD has disclosed she is a consultant for Viver Health.
 This is intended to make you aware of the faculty’s interests, so you may form your own judgments about such materials.

-- This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Arizona Medical Association (ArMA) through the joint providership of Flagstaff Medical Center and Healthy World Sedona.
-The Flagstaff Medical Center is accredited by ArMA to provide continuing medical education for physicians.
+- This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Arizona Medical Association (ArMA) through the joint providership of Northern Arizona Healthcare and Healthy World – Sedona.
+Northern Arizona Healthcare is accredited by ArMA to provide continuing medical education for physicians.

-- The Flagstaff Medical Center designates this live activity for a maximum of 10.00 AMA PRA Category 1 Credits™.
+- Northern Arizona Healthcare designates this live activity for a maximum of 11.00 AMA PRA Category 1 Credits™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 Healthy World Sedona is a 501(c)(3) non-profit and presents these and many other events throughout the year as a public service.
 Your regular tax-deductable contributions and sponsorships are much appreciated (see the “Donations” link at the top of this page).